How a Contactless Visitor Management System Reduces Spread of COVID-19

 4. Alert Others in the Organization

 The key to minimizing the spread of COVID-19 is to ensure that individuals in close contact with an infected person are aware of their exposure and self-isolate immediately.
-Contact tracing allows you to alert others in the organization if a high-risk individual is entering or has entered the workplace.
-In the event that a high-risk or known infected individual has entered your workplace, you can immediately contact employees and visitors who signed in on that day, ask them to get tested, and request that they stay home and self-isolate for 14 days.
+Visitor screening allows you to alert others in the organization if a high-risk individual is entering or has entered the workplace.
+In the event that a high-risk or known infected individual has entered your workplace, you can immediately carry out contact tracing.
+Simply contact employees and visitors who signed in on that day, ask them to get tested, and request that they stay home and self-isolate for 14 days.

 Unfortunately, COVID-19 cases are continuously on the rise.